 - Your settlement will also depend on the amount of pain and suffering you experienced, the lost wages, loss of economic opportunity, and other incidental damages like out of pocket expenses.

-Our 18-wheeler accident attorneys have vast experience representing semi-truck crash victims nationwide.
-Our trucking attorneys will provide you expert legal advice while working work diligently to reach a fair and just resolution of your claim.
-Contact us at 800-863-5312 today to schedule a free consultation and learn how we can help you with your claim if you or a loved one was injured or killed in an 18-wheeler accident.
+At Zinda Law Group, our 18-wheeler accident attorneys have vast experience representing semi-truck crash victims nationwide.
+Our trucking attorneys will provide you with experienced legal advice while working work diligently to reach a fair and just resolution of your claim.